TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 2 Networking/NTW-05 IP Addressing.md

 Looking out al the key terms and to find out and change my own IP address.

 ### Results

+### Find out what your public IP address is for your laptop and mobile on WiFi:

-As you can see ( or not) is the the IPv4 for both the mobile phone and laptop wifi are the same. on the other hand the IPv6 addresses are different.
+As you can see ( or not) in the screenshots below the IPv4 for both the mobile phone and laptop wifi are the same.
+On the other hand the IPv6 addresses are different.

+### Are the addresses the same or not?
+Explain why.

+### Find out what your private IP address is of your laptop and mobile on WiFi.

+### Are the addresses the same or not?
+Explain why.

+### Change the private IP address of your mobile to that of your laptop.
+What happens then?

+### Try changing your mobile's private IP address to an address outside your network.
+What happens then?

 ![screenshot](../00_includes/ntw/ip1.png)

 ![screenshot](../00_includes/ntw/ip2.png)